MoonriseSoftwareCalifornia/CosmosCMS/README.md

 ## Use Cases

-First of all, Cosmos **is not** a replacement for WordPress, Drupal, or other traditional, light-duty websites where the convenience of easy mods like plugins and modules are important.
+First of all, Cosmos **is not** a replacement for WordPress, Drupal, or other traditional websites where the convenience of easy mods like plugins and modules are important.

 Cosmos can be a complement to a hosting environment where a headless or decoupled CMS is **also needed**.
 Cosmos easily